openflexo-team/openflexo-http/src/site/API.md

 - Get on **`/ta/{id}`** retrieves information for the technology adapter of given id

+### Complements

-If a technology adapters provides
+When a technology adapters provides specific objects by implementing a `TechnologyAdapterRouteComplement` it sets the `complemented` field to true.
+It may also provide new routes for new objects.
+The next sections are technology adapter complements.

+See how to complement a technology adapter [here](ComplementTA.md).

 ## FML